Book Review: Twelve Rules For Life

 A client of mine might say, “I hate my wife”.
 It’s out there, once sdaid.
 It’s hanging in the air.
 It has emerged from the underworld, materialized from chaos, and manifested itself.
 It is perceptible and concrete and no longer easily ignored.
 It’s become real.
 The speaker has even startled himself.
 He sees the same thing reflected in my eyes.
 He notes that, and continues on the road to sanity.
 “Hold it,” he says.
 “Back up That’s too harsh.
 Sometimes I hate my wife.
 I hate her when she won’t tell me what she wants.
 My mom did that all the time, too.
 It drove Dad crazy.
 It drove all of us crazy, to tell you the truth.
 It even drove Mom crazy!
 She was a nice person, but she was very resentful.
 Well, at least my wife isn’t as bad as my mother.
 Not at all.
 Wait!
 I guess my wife is atually pretty good at telling me what she wants, but I get really bothered when she doesn’t, because Mom tortured us all half to death being a martyr.
 That really affected me.
 Maybe I overreact now when it happens even a bit.
 Hey!
 I’m acting just like Dad did when Mom upset him!
 That isn’t me.
 That doesn’t have anthing to do with my wife!
 I better let her know.”
 I observe from all this that my client had failed previously to properly distinguish his wife from his mother.
 And I see that he was possessed, unconsciously, by the spirit of his father.
 He sees all of that too.
 Now he is a bit more differentiated, a bit less of an uncarved block, a bit less hidden in the fog.
 He has sewed up a small tear in the fabric of his culture.
 He says “That was a good session, Dr. Peterson.”
 I nod.

 This is what all the textbooks say too.
 But it was helpful hearing Jordan Peterson say it.
 Everybody – at least every therapist, but probably every human being – has this desperate desire to do something to help the people in front of them who are in pain, right now.
-And part of the therapeutic skillset is realizing that you often can’t do that, and that you’ll do more harm than good if you try.
+And you always think – if I were just a deeper, more eloquent person, I could say something that would solve this right now.
+Part of the therapeutic skillset is realizing that this isn’t true, and that you’ll do more harm than good if you try.
 But you still feel inadequate.
 And so learning that Jordan Peterson, who in his off-hours injects pharmaceutical-grade meaning into thousands of disillusioned young people – learning that even he doesn’t have much he can do except listen and try to help people organize their narrative – is really calming and helpful.

 And it makes me even more convinced that he’s good.
 Not just a good psychotherapist, but a good person.
 To be able to create narratives like Peterson does – but also to lay that talent aside because someone else needs to create their own without your interference – is a heck of a sacrifice.